deepakpradhan624/crypto-store/README.md

-# Assignment Name :- crypto-store
+# Assignment Name:- crypto-store

-Hello Everyone, We've developed  a small crypto storefront where users can select among 3 cryptocurrencies, input their desired quantity, and add their selection to a cart
+Hello Everyone, I've developed  a small crypto storefront where users can select among 3 cryptocurrencies, input their desired quantity, and add their selection to a cart

 # About Project | Crypto Store :

-Crypto Store : It is a webpage where user can purchase the crypo currency like bitcoin, litecoin,etc.
+Crypto Store: It is a webpage where users can purchase cryptocurrency like bitcoin, lite coin,etc.

-# Member: It is an individual project build by Deepak Pradhan
+# Member: It is an individual project built by Deepak Pradhan

 # Tech stacks used :